typestack/typedi/docs/typescript/01-getting-started.md

 ## Basic Usage

 The most basic usage is to request an instance of a class definition.
-TypeDI will check if an instance of the class has been created before and return the cached version or it will create a new instance, cache and return it.
+TypeDI will check if an instance of the class has been created before and return the cached version or it will create a new instance, cache, and return it.

 ```ts
 import { Container, Service } from 'typedi';